Tomorrow Bank review: are green credentials enough to sign you up?

 No credit card available

-Although credit cards are not that common, it’s a nice option to have when travelling the world, especially for car rentals.
+Although credit cards are not that common in Germany, it’s a nice option to have when travelling the world, especially for car rentals.
 Tomorrow Bank only provides a VISA debit card.

 How much does Tomorrow Bank cost?

-- 3 free ATM withdrawals per month, 2€ per withdrawal after that.
+- 5 free ATM withdrawals per month, 2€ each after that

 Tomorrow Zero costs: